archagon/archagon.net/_drafts/2017-09-30-causal-trees-the-magic-of-auto-merging-data-structures.md

 Success: it's an operation-based, fully-convergent CvRDT!
 Well, sort of.
 There are two major issues here.
 First, reconstructing the original array by processing the full operational array has *O*(*n*<sup>2</sup>) complexity[^complexity], and it has to happen on every key press to boot.
 Completely untenable!
 Second, intent is completely clobbered.
 Reading the operations back, we get something along the lines of "CTRLDATLEL" (with a bit of handwaving when it comes to inserts past the array bounds).
 Just because a data structure converges doesn't mean it makes a lick of sense!
 As shown in the earlier OT section, concurrent index-based operations can be made to miss their intended characters depending on the order.
 (Recall that this is the problem OT solves by transforming the operations, but here our operations are immutable.)
 In a sense, this is because the operations are specified incorrectly.
 They make an assumption that doesn't get encoded in the operations themselves — that an index can always uniquely identify a character — and thus lose the commutativity of their intent when this turns out not to be the case.

-[^complexity]: Throughout the rest of this article, the *n* will generally refer to the total number of operations in a data structure.
+[^complexity]: Throughout the rest of this article, the *n* will generally refer to the total number of operations in a data structure, while *s* will refer to the total number of sites.

 OK, so the first step is to fix the intent problem.
 Fundamentally, "Insert A at Index 0" isn't *really* what the user wants to do.
 People don't think in terms of indices.
 They want to insert a character at the cursor position, which is perceived as being between two letters — or more simply, to the immediate right of a single letter.
 We can encode this by switching our operations to the format "Insert A<sup>id</sup> After B<sup>id</sup>", where each letter in the array is uniquely identified.
 Given causal order and assuming that deleted characters persist as tombstones, the intent of the operations is now commutative: there will only ever be that one specific 'B' in the array, allowing us to always position 'A' just as the user intended.